keleven-uk/pyKlock/README.md

     This displays the time in a given time zone, that is selected from a drop down list.

 The fifth view is reminders.
-    This allows a reminder to be entered with eiter a due date or due time [or both].
+    This allows a reminder to be entered with either a due date or due time [or both].
     A notification is displayed when the reminder is due.

-The sixth view is concacts.
+The sixth view is contacts.
     The allows a contact to be entered with name, tel no, email & address.